-Key features of our smoke alarm systems and solutions
+Key features of our home smoke alarms

 Test button: This is for testing that the smoke alarm is working properly.
-When pressed it will emit the same sound that you will hear when the smoke alarm is triggered.
+When pressed it will emit the same sound that you will hear when the alarm is triggered.
 This test button should be pressed at least once every year when you change the battery.

 Hush button: This button silences nuisance alarms.
-Pressing this button will also cause some smoke alarms to enter “hush” mode, whereby it will chirp every 30-40 seconds for up to 10 minutes.
+Pressing this button will also cause some home smoke alarms to enter “hush” mode, whereby it will chirp every 30-40 seconds for up to 10 minutes.
 Once the 10-minute chirp cycle is over, the smoke alarm resets.

-Battery operated: There are different types of battery operated smoke alarms – ones that are operated with a 9V battery only, and ones that operate on 10-year sealed lithium batteries.
-Battery operated smoke alarms are usually standalone and cannot be interconnected, but they are ideal for caravans or spaces where 240V mains power is not easily accessible.
+Battery operated: There are different types of battery smoke alarms – ones that are operated with a 9V battery only, and ones that operate on 10-year sealed lithium batteries.
+Battery smoke alarms are usually standalone and cannot be interconnected, but they are ideal for caravans or spaces where 240V mains power is not easily accessible.